atecon/BEAR/README.md

 function matrix nuniq (const series y)
 ```

-Counts the number of unique values in a given series.
+Counts the number of distinct values in a given series.
 Missing values are ignored and not counted.

 *Parameters:*